fenago/learn-java-12-programming/lab_guide/Lab_9.md

 throughput.

-Fortunately, it is possible to tune the GC behavior using Java command options, but that is outside the scope of this book.
+Fortunately, it is possible to tune the GC behavior using Java command options, but that is outside the scope of this course.
 We will concentrate instead on a high-level view of the main activity of a GC inspecting objects in the heap and removing those that don\'t have references in any thread stack.